raphaelmue/dashup/docs/ucs/user_management/edit_profile/UCS_edit_profile.md

 - [Extension Points](#6-extension-points)
     - [Name of Extention Point](#61-name-of-extension-point)

-# 1. Edit user profile - Brief Description
+# 1. Edit profile - Brief Description

 This use case describes the functionality to change a users personal information while using dashup.
 The user should be able to change his/her log in credentials and additional information such as date of birth and gender.